 Discharge Policy: Long-Term Care Facility

 Hospitals are accountable to operate as efficiently as possible to meet the needs of the communities they are designated to serve.
 Ensuring that patients are discharged as soon as they no longer require an acute care bed is part of this process.
 It is the policy of Southlake to transfer patients awaiting placement in a long-term care facility to the first available bed where their care needs can be safely met, until a bed becomes available in their chosen facility.

-To assist patients and families during this difficult and stressful time, Southlake's discharge planners and the <link> Central Community Care Access Centre (CCAC) case workers work closely with patients and families to help them fill out application forms, offer advice, answer questions, and to provide support.
+To assist patients and families during this difficult and stressful time, Southlake's discharge planners and the Central Community Care Access Centre (CCAC) case workers work closely with patients and their families to help them fill out application forms, offer advice, answer questions, and to provide support.

 CHATS: Home at Last Program

 This seven-day-a-week service offers free, escorted transportation back home, as well as settling-in assistance from a professional Personal Support Worker (PSW), making a smooth transition from hospital to home following surgery, in-patient stays, and Emergency Department visits.
 This service is for discharged patients over age 55 or with special needs.

 The Home at Last program is provided by Community Home Assistance To Seniors (CHATS) and is funded by the Central Local Health Integrated Network.